-This is another small talk conversation activity for adults that gets student mingling and mixing.
+This is another small talk conversation activity for adults that gets student mingling and mixing in an ESL class for adults.
 It’s great at replicating real life.
 Students will be having conversations just like they would at a cocktail party.
 Give your students confidence that they can venture out into the real world and use English!

 Find out more here: The Cocktail Party ESL Activity for Adults.